-<DSP/BIOS 6 Install Dir>/packages/ti/bios/include
+<SYS/BIOS 6 Install Dir>/packages/ti/bios/include

 Follow these steps to add this include file directory to the compiler search path.
-You will need to perform these steps for both your main project and the referenced RTSC configuration project.

-- 1. In the CCStudio 4 project pane, right-click on your main project and select Properties. - 2.
-In the left pane of the project's properties window, select C/C++ Build.
+- 1. In the CCSv4 project pane, right-click on your project and select Build Properties. - 2.
+In the left pane of the project's Properties dialog, select C/C++ Build.
 You will see the build properties in the right pane. - 3.
-Under Configuration Settings, choose the Tool Settings tab, then click the + sign next to C6000 Compiler v6.1 to show the list of compiler option categories: - 4.
+In the "Configuration Settings" area, choose the Tool Settings tab, then click the + sign next to C6000 Compiler to show the list of compiler option categories: - 4.
 Click Include Options, then click the + icon next to Add dir to #include search path (--include path):